cevoaustralia/cevo-shopping-demo/README.md

 <br/>
 <br/>

-The above image shows **no user persona** case, because the generated interactions will have user interaction date like views, add to cart, purchase, etc, AWS personalize recommender can use this data to respond back with the trending or popular products.
+The above image shows when a cold user visits the site, and since the recommender does not have any interaction history for this shopper, it responds back with trending or popular products.

 <br/>
 <br/>